NilVentosa/go-algorithms/readme.md

 + `bot` to run the bottom-up version
 + `memo` to run the memoized version
 + `bad` to run a slow recurrent one

+## peak finder

+There is a 1d and 2d versions.
+Cannot be run from the command line.
+They find a peak.